Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 	Total unique spacers: 242
 	Total unique arrays: 22

 Note that ``cctk blast`` identifies a different number of spacers and a different number of arrays than ``cctk minced`` did.
 (326 vs 327 and 28 vs 27 when run without using ``-s``).
-A description of the differences between the two approaches that lead to these different outputs can be found in the :ref:`minced-blast-comp` section below.
+This difference reflects the different behaviours of MinCED and BLAST and their tolerance of differences in the repeat sequences in these arrays.

 ``cctk blast`` can also use a SNP threshold to consider slightly different spacers to be the same, just like with ``cctk minced``.
 In addition, as most of the running time of ``cctk minced`` is spent running ``blastn`` using a BLASTdb followed by lots of ``blastdbcmd``, we can improve running time by using multiple threads for those two steps with ``-t``